 You travel around the various parts of the nightclub with a mobile phone that is by your left hip.
 This phone lets you get the text messages that progress the storyline and also lets you dance with the different friends and characters you meet.
 I have to admit this is not the best interface even though it tries.
 It’s confusing at times and many people are not interested in a forced “campaign” mode and just want to dance and play the game.

 The art style in Dance Central VR is a kind of modern comic book.
 The people look sort of real and yet still cartoony.
 This isn’t a bad thing, it is just a different style.
 The environments look spot on.
-You totally feel like you are IN a nightclub even in the people in the night club look a bit strange.
+You totally feel like you are IN a nightclub even if the people in the nightclub look a bit strange.